tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 It is failing because we don't define our active platform.

-Now you might be asking yourself, wait, what about the basetools, the CONF folder, the build toolsm and environmental variables?
+Now you might be asking yourself, wait, how are we already compiling?
+What about the basetools, the CONF folder, the build tools and environmental variables?
 Don't I need to set these up?
 Because we're using Project Mu Basecore, this is included and already mapped out for us via enviromental descriptors.
 For more information on them, go read about them here: (TODO)